dmulloy2/ProtocolLib/Readme.md

 How is this possible?
 It all comes down to reflection in the end.
 Essentially, no name is hard coded - every field, method and class is deduced by looking at field types, package names or parameter types.
 It's remarkably consistent across different versions.

-### Incompatibility

-The following plugins (to be expanded) are not compatible with ProtocolLib:
-* TagAPI